 Ultimately your observations and worries mean little to your case unless you and your attorney express those in the form of evidence.
-The temperament of your child, his attachment to both parents, the safety of your child as well as those aforementioned signs of distress (if any) is what the judge absolutely needs to hear about.
+The temperament of your child, his attachment to both parents, the safety of your child as well as those aforementioned signs of distress (if any) is what the judge needs to hear about.
 If you fail to present evidence on these factors, then your spouse has the opportunity to paint a one-sided picture that does not take into account your own experiences.

-Judges typically get this evidence in the form of your own testimony but can also request home studies done where your home is evaluated based on how well it would be suited to be the primary residence of a child under 18 months.
+Judges typically get this evidence in the form of your testimony but can also request home studies done where your home is evaluated based on how well it would be suited to be the primary residence of a child under 18 months.
 For instance- does your home present safety hazards that have not been addressed?
-Are there people living in your home that present dangers through their behavior?
+Are there people living in your home who present dangers through their behavior?

 Other caregivers of your child should be brought in as witnesses to testify how well you can provide a home environment for your child.
 Many people will not be willing to testify, but others will volunteer their time to do so.
 Only after all of the evidence is collected will a judge be competent to come up with a parenting plan for you and your family.

 A judge will not exclude you as a parent because your child is more attached to your spouse.